IBM/aspera-cli/README.md

-        --bfail=ENUM                 Bulk operation error handling: no, [yes] -N, --no-default                 Do not load default configuration for plugin -P, --presetVALUE                Load the named option preset from current config file --version-check-days=VALUE   Period in days to check new version (zero to disable) --plugin-folder=VALUE        Folder where to find additional plugins --override=ENUM              Wizard: override existing value: [no], yes --default=ENUM               Wizard: set as default configuration for specified plugin (also: update): no, [yes]
+        --bfail=ENUM                 Bulk operation error handling: no, [yes] -N, --no-default                 Do not load default configuration for plugin -P, --presetVALUE                Load the named option preset from current config file --version-check-days=VALUE   Period in days to check new version (zero to disable) (Integer) --plugin-folder=VALUE        Folder where to find additional plugins --override=ENUM              Wizard: override existing value: [no], yes --default=ENUM               Wizard: set as default configuration for specified plugin (also: update): no, [yes]